-In 1996 (along with Ray Duffey who has since gone on to pursue a career in woodworking) I established Horse & Buggy Press at “Antfarm”—an active artist/artisan cooperative established by a group of fellow design school graduates.
-A former washboard factory, this was H&B’s home for seven years.
+In 1996 (along with Ray Duffey who has since gone on to pursue a career in woodworking/sculpture) I established Horse & Buggy Press at “Antfarm”— a still active self-governing artist/artisan cooperative established by a group of fellow School of Design graduates.
+A former washboard factory in Boylan Heights, this was H&B’s home for seven years.
 One of my last activities at Antfarm was organizing a 33-person, 400-piece exhibition at the Gregg Museum for Antfarm’s tenth anniversary.
-This included co-writing and designing the exhibition catalogue (which featured ten different letterpress designed covers within the edition of 1,000).
+This included co-writing and designing the exhibition catalogue (which featured ten different letterpress-printed cover designs within the edition of 1,000).

 In 2003 H&B trotted over the county line into Durham, and in 2005 I co-founded the Bull City Arts Collaborative with filmmaker Kenny Dalsheimer (The Groove Productions).
 Housed at 401 Foster Street for nearly a dozen years, we enjoyed being a small part of the revitalization of Durham’s downtown and an active participant in the Central Park community.